 ?
-Student's feedback on academic programmes faculty collected and analysed. ?
-Selfappraisal of teachers collected and their respective scores determined as per UGC norms.
+Students feedback collected on academic programmes, quality of teaching and Infrastructure facilities. ?
+Selfappraisal of teachers collected and the API Scores tabulated as per UGC Norms. ?
+Feedback analysis provided to the university.

 CRITERION II - TEACHING- LEARNING AND EVALUATION

 2.1 - Student Enrolment and Profile